tokio-rs/simulation/docs/foundationdb.md

 not killed because it would immediately render the simulation useless.
 For that, a specific `canKillProcesses` is provided to check.

-### Actors
+### Fault Injection and Workloads

-FoundationDB seems to manage all state using actors, which is particularly interesting since these actors are also deterministic.
+FoundationDB seperates out fault injection from workloads, but the lines are a bit blurry.
+Generally fault injection seems to refer to probabilistically injecting faults at IO callsites.
+Workloads are more general, and can range from killing random nodes to generating transactions.